 Ok, I love all foods and ingredients, but those who know me, know that there are a few ingredients that get me so psyched, that it’s really hard to restrain myself from using them in almost every recipe.
 Cinnamon, ginger, pumpkin and maple syrup rank really, really high on that list.

-So, when I was faced with a big leftover bottle of maple syrup (from a showcooking event I did for Eggo Kitchen), I got really thrilled with all the yummy possibilities this bottle could lead to.
+So, when I was faced with a big leftover bottle of maple syrup, I got really thrilled with all the yummy possibilities this bottle could lead to.
 I quickly decided on baking.
 You see, I’ve just moved house (and country!) and I hadn’t tested my new oven yet.
 So, it was obviously a priority to test that crucial bit of equipment.